Wednesday, March 3, 2021

 The Best Questions to Ask During a Fraud Interview

 The majority of fraud examiners expect to see a significant uptick in fraud over the coming year, which means fraud interviews will be on the rise as well.
-In recognition of International Fraud Awareness Week, The Bonadio Group’s Tim Ball discusses best practices for conducting fraud interviews.
+The Bonadio Group’s Tim Ball discusses best practices for conducting fraud interviews.

 A survey by the Association of Certified Fraud Examiners conducted following the 2008 recession found that 80 percent of anti-fraud professionals said they believe fraud levels increase in times of economic distress.
 A more recent survey by the same organization found that 92 percent of fraud examiners expect to see further increase in the overall level of fraud during the next year.
 Therefore, more people than ever before may find themselves in the position of needing to conduct a fraud interview.